 No Silver Bullet: Shotgun Wad Debris Prevention at Greater Farallones National Marine Sanctuary

-This project turns six years of marine debris shoreline monitoring data into action by implementing a behavior change campaign for waterfowl hunters in the greater San Francisco Bay Area to help reduce the amount of shotgun wads entering waterways.
+This project turned six years of marine debris shoreline monitoring data by Greater Farallones National Marine Sanctuary into action by implementing a behavior change campaign for waterfowl hunters in the greater San Francisco Bay Area to help reduce the amount of shotgun wads entering waterways.

 Type of Project: Prevention

-In order to help reduce the amount of shotgun wads entering waterways, the project partners will implement a behavior change campaign engaging waterfowl hunters at two Bay Area hunting reserves, Eden Landing Ecological Reserve, and Don Edwards National Wildlife Refuge.
-Additionally, GFNMS and the Greater Farallones Association will continue to conduct marine debris surveys at four MDMAP shoreline survey sites in order to assess changes in the amount of shotgun wads on shorelines throughout this campaign.
+In order to help reduce the amount of shotgun wads entering waterways, project partners implemented a behavior change campaign engaging waterfowl hunters at two Bay Area hunting reserves, Eden Landing Ecological Reserve, and Don Edwards National Wildlife Refuge.
+Additionally, GFNMS and the Greater Farallones Association continued to conduct marine debris surveys at four MDMAP shoreline survey sites in order to assess changes in the amount of shotgun wads on shorelines throughout this campaign.